Refinancing To ARM From Fixed Rate To Lower Mortgage Rates

-ARM stands for adjustable rate mortgages.
-Adjustable rate mortgages are 30 year mortgage loans with an initial fixed rate period and the mortgage rates adjusts every year after the initial rate period every year for the remaining 30 years.
-There are pros and cons with adjustable rate mortgages.
-With fixed rate mortgages, the mortgage rate is fixed for the 30 year period and once the homeowner pays the principal and interest, which cannot change for the 30 year period, the loan is paid off.
-With adjustable rate mortgages, even if the mortgage rates changes or may change or not change depending on the index, the mortgage loan gets paid off in 30 years.
-The difference with adjustable rate mortgages is that the principal and interest may change year after year after the initial fixed rate period.
-Homeowners thinking of refinancing to ARM instead of a 30 year fixed rate mortgage loan, need to think about how long they intend on staying in their home.
-Again, there are pros and cons in refinancing to ARM versus a 30 year fixed rate mortgage loan.
+ARM stands for adjustable-rate mortgages.
+Adjustable-rate mortgages are 30-year term loans with an initial fixed-rate period.
+Mortgage rates adjust every year after the initial rate period every year for the remaining 30 years.
+There are pros and cons to adjustable-rate mortgages.
+With fixed-rate mortgages, rates are fixed for a 30-year term.
+Once the homeowner pays the principal and interest, which cannot change for the 30 year period, the loan is paid off.
+With adjustable-rate mortgages, even if interest rates change the mortgage loan gets paid off in 30 years.
+The difference with adjustable-rate mortgages is that the principal and interest may change year after year after the initial fixed-rate period.
+Homeowners thinking of refinancing to ARM instead of a 30-year fixed-rate mortgage, need to think about how long they intend on staying in their home.
+Again, there are pros and cons in refinancing to ARM versus a 30-year fixed-rate mortgage.
+In this article, we will discuss and cover Refinancing To ARM From Fixed Rate To Lower Mortgage Rates.

-Basics Of Adjustable Rate Mortgages
+Basics Of Adjustable-Rate Mortgages

-Benefits Of Refinancing To ARM
+Benefits Of Refinancing To ARM Versus Fixed Rate Mortgages

-The right hand rule in refinancing to ARM instead of a 30 year fixed rate mortgage loan is if you do not intend in living in your home for a long time.
-Adjustable rate mortgage loans have much lower mortgage rates than 30 year fixed rate mortgage loans.
-Many home buyers who purchase a starter home and do not intend in living in their new home purchase for more than five to ten years may consider financing their mortgage loan to an adjustable rate mortgage loan.
-Homeowners who have a higher interest rate and when rates drop may want refinancing to ARM if they do not intend in living in their home for more than five to ten years.
+The right-hand rule in refinancing to ARM instead of a 30 year fixed rate mortgage loan is if you do not intend in living in your home for a long time.
+Adjustable-rate mortgage loans have much lower mortgage rates than 30-year fixed-rate mortgages.
+Many home buyers purchase a starter home and do not intend in living in their new home. purchase for more than five to ten years may consider financing to an ARM.
+Homeowners who have a higher interest rate and when rates drop may want to refinance to ARM if they do not intend in living in their home for more than five to ten years.
 Adjustable Rate Mortgages are normally more than 0.50% less than 30 year fixed rate mortgage rates.

-Mortgage rates are at a historical low still and there is talk and rumors that the Federal Reserve Board is going to be raising interest rates.
-If you are a homeowner and need an analysis in refinancing your current home loan, please contact me at 262-716-8151 or email us at [email protected] We are direct lenders with no overlays on government and conforming loans.
+Those homeowners who are looking for the lowest principal and interest monthly payments may want to consider refinancing to ARM instead of a standard 30 year fixed rate mortgage due to the lower rates on adjustable-rate mortgages.
+Lower mortgage rates yield lower principal and interest payments.
+Mortgage rates are at a historical low still.
+There are talks and rumors that the Federal Reserve Board is going to be raising interest rates again this year.
+Homeowners needing analysis in refinancing their current home loan, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Borrowers can also email us at [email protected] We are direct lenders with no overlays on government and conforming loans.
 We are available 7 days a week, evenings, holidays, and weekends included to answer all of your mortgage refinance questions.
-We can do an analysis on which mortgage loan program is best for you, whether it is refinancing to ARM or refinancing your home loan to a fixed rate mortgage loan.
+We can do an analysis on which mortgage loan program is best for you, whether it is refinancing to ARM or refinancing your home loan to a fixed-rate mortgage loan.